-On June 10, 1977, Apple Computer Inc. shipped its first Apple II computer.
+June 10, 1977: Apple Computer Inc. ships its first Apple II computer.

-Unlike its Apple I predecessor, the Apple II was polished and mass market — featuring a keyboard, BASIC compatibility and, most notable of all, color graphics.
+Unlike its Apple I predecessor, the Apple II was polished and mass market.
+It featured a keyboard, BASIC compatibility and, most notable of all, color graphics.

 Despite being the company’s second computer, the Apple II was responsible for a number of firsts at Apple.
-It was the machine which turned Apple into a million-dollar company (yes, million — not billion).
+It was the machine that turned Apple into a million-dollar company (yes, million — not billion).
 The year the Apple II debuted, Apple turned over $770,000 in revenue.
-The year after that, its success brought in $7.9 million, and the year after that $49 million.
+The year after that, the computer’s success brought in $7.9 million, and the year after that $49 million.

 That’s not all.

-It was also the computer that created Apple’s (and arguably personal computing’s) first “killer app” in the form of VisiCalc, the world’s inaugural spreadsheet, which turned personal computers from cool-to-have toy into must-have business accessory.
+It was also the computer that created Apple’s (and arguably personal computing’s) first “killer app” in the form of VisiCalc.
+The world’s inaugural spreadsheet, VisiCalc turned personal computers from cool-to-have toy into must-have business accessory.
 (And they say it’s only now that Apple’s getting into the enterprise market.)

-It was the first computer of many influential people in tech.
+The Apple II was the first computer of many influential people in tech.
 Among them was Mitch Kapor, founder of Lotus Development Corporation, co-founder of the Electronic Frontier Foundation, and the first chair of the Mozilla Foundation.
-Speaking about the Apple II in the kind of reverent tones a person only uses for their first love, Kapor told me for my book The Apple Revolution about selling his stereo for cash and driving to New Hampshire, where there was no sales tax, to buy his version of the machine.
+Speaking about the Apple II in the kind of reverent tones a person only uses for their first love, Kapor told me for my book The Apple Revolution about selling his stereo for cash and driving to New Hampshire, where there was no sales tax, to buy one of Apple’s hot new computers.

-When the initial ads which ran showed a sexist scenario in which a woman slaved in the kitchen while her husband typed on the Apple II, Steve Jobs received a furious letter from a woman in Oregon, complaining about it.
-Future commercials for the machine reversed the equation, and started a trend for Apple ads which subvert viewer expectations.
+After the initial ads showed a sexist scenario in which a woman slaved in the kitchen while her husband typed on the Apple II, Jobs received a furious letter from a woman in Oregon, complaining about it.
+Future commercials for the machine reversed the equation, and started a trend for Apple ads that subvert viewer expectations.

-Ultimately, the Apple II was a superb machine, and a triumph of collaboration between Steve Jobs and Steve Wozniak, who would never work so well together again.
-It had great peripherals like the Disk II 51/4-inch floppy drive, superb software ranging from games to productivity tools, and it changed the face of computing years before the Mac, iPhone or iPad were gleams in the eye of anyone at Apple.
+Ultimately, the Apple II was a superb machine.
+It stands as a triumph of collaboration between Apple co-founders Jobs and Steve Wozniak, who would never again work so well together.
+The computer benefited from great peripherals like the Disk II 5 1/4-inch floppy drive and superb software ranging from games to productivity tools.
+The Apple II changed the face of computing years before the Mac, iPhone or iPad or Apple Watch were gleams in the eye of anyone in Cupertino.

-First sold in 1977, the product line continued on until 1993, selling somewhere between 5-6 million computers in the process.
+The product line continued until 1993, with Apple selling between 5 million and 6 million computers in the process.

 Happy birthday, Apple II!